Good Government Award

 Nominees should be individuals who have shown creativity, persistence, and leadership.
 These individuals have expanded our understanding and awareness of the importance of good citizenship, good government and our sense of community.
 See below for eligibility and evaluation criteria.
-Click here for the fillable nomination form or here for a Word version of the form.
-You may contact us at firstname.lastname@example.org if you have questions.
+Please note that prior recipients are not considered, though we celebrate their continued efforts.
+(List of prior recipients is here.)
+You may contact us at lwv.manhattanks [at] gmail.com if you have questions.

 History:The Good Government Award honors the efforts of long-time League member and public servant Edith Stunkel, who worked tirelessly to involve citizens in all levels of government.
 During her service as a city commissioner and throughout her life, Ms. Stunkel championed the value of informed citizenship, actively encouraged public input and citizen participation in public policy decisions and worked for transparency in government.